liferay/liferay-docs/discover/deployment/articles/02-installing-liferay/10-configuring-search.markdown

 3. Install some required Elasticsearch plugins.

-4. Name your Elastic cluster.
+4. Name your Elasticsearch cluster.

-5. Configure @product@ to connect to your Elastic cluster.
+5. Configure @product@ to connect to your Elasticsearch cluster.

 6. Restart @product@ and reindex your search indexes.